polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/add-a-pallet.md

    This section specifies the default feature set to compile for this runtime is the `std` features set.
    When the runtime is compiled using the `std` feature set, the `std` features from all of the pallets listed as dependencies are enabled.
-   For more detailed information about how the runtime is compiled as a native Rust binary with the standard library and as a WebAssembly binary using the `no_std` attribute, see [Building the runtime](/main-docs/build/build-runtime/).
+   For more detailed information about how the runtime is compiled as a native Rust binary with the standard library and as a WebAssembly binary using the `no_std` attribute, see [Build process](/main-docs/build/build-process/).

    If you forget to update the `features` section in the `Cargo.toml` file, you might see `cannot find function` errors when you compile the runtime binary.